 Vice-President of The Institute for 21st Century Questions Managing Editor of Global Brief Magazine

 Sam Sasan Shoamanesh is the Vice-President of the Institute for 21st Century Questions and Managing Editor of Global Brief magazine.
 He is the Chef de Cabinet to the Prosecutor of the International Criminal Court (ICC).
-As an attorney specialized in international law, he has served the ICC since 2005.
+As an attorney specialized in international law, he has served the ICC in different capacities since 2005.
 He has also worked for a number of other international judicial bodies, including the UN International Criminal Tribunal for the former Yugoslavia and the International Court of Justice.
 In 2011, he initiated and co-organized the first regional diplomatic conference on the ICC in the Middle East, hosted in Doha, in cooperation with the League of Arab States and the government of Qatar.